ByteWelder/Tactility/docs/ideas.md

 - Thread is broken: `tt_thread_join()` always hangs because `tt_thread_cleanup_tcb_event()`
 is not automatically called.
 This is normally done by a hook in `FreeRTOSConfig.h` but that seems to not work with ESP32.
 I should investigate task cleanup hooks further.
+- Set DPI in sdkconfig for Waveshare display

 # Core Ideas
 - Make a HAL?
 It would mainly be there to support PC development.
 It's a lot of effort for supporting what's effectively a dev-only feature.